Evinett/medical-term-pipeline/README.md

 3.  **Prepare Input Files**
     - Place your clinical notes (`.txt` or `.pdf`) inside the `input/` directory.
     - Ensure your OMOP mapping files (`conditions-map.txt`, `medications-map.txt`, `observations-map.txt`) are located in the `src/main/resources` directory of the project.
 These files are accessed as classpath resources.
+    - The LLM system prompt can be modified by editing the `src/main/resources/system-prompt.txt` file.
+This allows you to change the extraction instructions without recompiling the application.